MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/adal-auth.md

 ---

-# Configure Azure RMS for ADAL authentication
+# Configure Azure Information Protection for ADAL authentication

-This topic describes the steps for configuring Azure ADAL based authentication.
+This topic describes the steps for configuring Azure Active Directory Authentication Library (ADAL) based authentication.

-## Azure Authentication setup
+## Azure authentication setup

 You will need the following: